axone-protocol/docs/docs/whitepaper/introduction.md

 # Introduction

-## Motivation - Why we need data sharing?
+## Motivation

 Digital innovation has tremendously impacted the way we do business, the way we exchange and consume information.
 Data has become a resource upon which many businesses have been built.
-It altered our everyday life in every possible way.
-The amount of generated data keeps increasing and over the next decade, data collection and analysis will be at the core of every business model.
+It altered our society and everyday life in every possible way.

-But value from data remains within a handful of companies and organisations, in data silos, isolated and protected.
-These companies are incentivized to build gated data lakes as big as possible, to keep their users captive and to restrict access to data and information.

-We need to open these gates.

 ### From Data to Knowledge

-Data is an objective and elementary description of reality, an observation, facts intended to be processed and interpreted by humans.
-From data we create information.
-It is the signifier attached to the data or to a set of data by association.
-Information is usually subjective and defined by context.
-When we combine information, rules, reasoning, and experience, we create knowledge.
-Knowledge is THE limiting factor to common good.
-Thus, in order to improve common good, we need data.
+Data is an objective and elementary description of reality.
+It has no value by itself.
+It needs to be processed and interpreted to create valuable information and knowledge.
+Knowledge is usually subjective and context-dependant.

 ![From data to knowledge](/img/content/whitepaper/Data_to_Knowledge.png)

-Data is a non-rival immaterial asset; it can easily be used and infinitely duplicated without altering its nature nor its quality.
-The production of knowledge from data is therefore theoretically infinite.
-However today, trusted third parties coordinate and govern the data flux in the world.
+### Why we need data sharing

+We don’t *know* how to go to Mars, we don’t *know* how to predict cancer, we don’t *know* how to farm in a desert, and we don’t *know* what present would please our mother for her birthday.

-### Knowledge is essential to common good
+Knowledge is the limiting factor to common good, for individuals, companies and society at large.

-At OKP4, we strongly believe that knowledge is essential to common good and that it should be accessible to everyone with minimum constraint.
-Data must be shared to multiply aggregations and contextualizations to create value-added and usable knowledge for all.

-Though they have enhanced our lives in many ways, traditional trusted third parties have also created a dependency that limits us.
-The web 2.0 value chain is based on providers and consumers who enrich platform aggregators with their data, without really getting much in return.
-The interests of all parties are not aligned and so it becomes an obstacle to data sharing.

-Companies want to use Big Data, they produce data, but they don’t know how to exploit it properly.
-They lack technical skills, they don’t trust the aggregators and the data they contribute with is not rewarded at its fair value.

-All these issues are all, eventually, governance issues.
-You must agree on the rules, on how they are enforced and on how rules are changed.
-The key is to reach consensus and build the best tools to enforce it.
+In our digitalized world, one of the most efficient way to unlock knowledge is through data sharing.

+But data is rarely shared.
+It stays in silos, isolated and protected.
+As such, data is under-used and under-valued.
+Indeed, data is a [non-rival good](https://en.wikipedia.org/wiki/Rivalry_(economics)), which means that I can share it many times without changing my ability to use it.
+The generation of knowledge from data is then theoretically infinite.
+That's why an incommensurable amount of value could be unlocked through data sharing.

+### Why is data sharing not the norm then?

+Today's problem is that individuals and companies are incentivized to build gated data lakes, to keep their users captive and to restrict access to data and information, mosty because of:
+- Risk (lack of trust between participants, the fear of loss of competitive advantage)
+- Complexity (interoperability & governance issues)
+- Costs (lack of infrastructures, R&D)
+- Lack of incentives (bad business models, bad incentives, unclear benefits)

 ![Frictionless](/img/content/whitepaper/frictionless.png)

-Then, comes the lack of incentives to share data that never outweigh the risks and costs associated with data sharing.
-This results in exclusive private data lakes operated by third parties that are unwilling to share data.

-Which means underutilization of data, market failures, repression of innovation and an immeasurable opportunity-cost for them and for society at large.

-**But what if we could enable trustless data sharing and unlock this untapped potential?**
+**But what if we could enable trust-minimized data sharing and unlock this untapped potential?**

 ## Existing approaches

+Since data is everywhere and knowledge is valuable, the issues related to data sharing and knowledge creation are far from being new topics for individuals and organizations.

+Many approaches already exist to share data between entities:

 ![Degree of federation in data-sharing models](/img/content/whitepaper/degree_of_federation.png)

-Since data is everywhere and knowledge is essential to the common good, the issue of sharing data and maximizing knowledge creation is far from being a new topic for individuals and organizations.
+As you can see, the decentralized approach seem to be the most promizing.
+In fact, it will enable data sharing without trusted third parties, without moving data from its existing place and even enable decentralized governance on data sharing rules.

+### Technology is getting more mature by the day

+Gated data lakes are the norm today because we lacked the economic incentives to fund, the technology to build, and the organizational structures to manage an open Dataverse.

+It is changing now.

+Through technology and governance innovation, public blockchain technology will be the key infrastructure opening the gates of trust-minimized data sharing.
+Thus providing opportunities to unlock new sources of valuable knowledge that will solve humanity's problems, from small to existencial ones, thanks to the next generation of Data Applications.

+### But the perfect technology doesn't exist, yet

+Ethereum initiated a wave of decentralized applications thanks to smart contracts.
+Following Ethereum steps, many other [layer-1](https://academy.binance.com/en/articles/what-is-layer-1-in-blockchain) blockchains emerged.
+Some offering "more scalable versions" through bigger blocksize or higher block frequency, some offering other smart contract programming languages such as [Rust](https://docs.solana.com/developing/on-chain-programs/developing-rust) or [Javascript](https://agoric.com/documentation/guides/js-programming/), some offering privacy-preserving technologies such as [zk-SNARKs](https://z.cash/technology/zksnarks/).

+Then, which infrastructure should we choose to build applications based on trust-minimized data sharing?

+By asking ourselves this question, we quickly realized that:
+- There is no such applications designed on public blockchains, so no existing network effect to benefit from.
+- General-purpose chains are not specifically designed for such complex apps: multiple layers of smart contracts generate increased risks and complexity.
+- Developers are restrained by smart contracts programming languages & virtual machines of these blockchains.
+- These infrastructures are not designed to enable data network effects.

+To sum up, trust-minimized data sharing may need its own layer-1.

 ## Introducing – OKP4

-Gated data lakes are the norm today because we lacked the economic incentives to fund, the technology to build, and the organizational structures to manage an open Dataverse.

-It is changing now, with OKP4.
+The previously mentioned reasons led us to create OKP4 (Open Knowledge Protocol For...).

 ![OKP4_banner](/img/content/banner_okp4.png)

-The previous mentioned reasons ([see Motivation](#motivation---why-we-need-data-sharing)) led us to create the Open Knowledge Protocol (OKP4).
-Indeed, we believe that the only option is to propose a better alternative to knowledge creation, based on digital commons that are non-extractive and decentralized.

-Our objective is to allow data sharing and processing services in a secure, transparent, reliable and easy way to generate the maximum amount of new knowledge.

-OKP4 protocol not only enables the creation of Data Spaces.
-It also maximizes data sharing, based on web 3.0 value chain, where providers and consumers get optimal compensation for their contribution, in a trustworthy environment.
-The OKP4 Protocol is a community-run technology using blockchain, smart contracts and the $KNOW cryptocurrency.

-The traditional business models based upon data exchange need to evolve.
-As a society we need to let go of the dominant model of selling datasets and access to data flows at fixed prices.
-The OKP4 protocol enables data sharing without exchange.
-In other words, only insights coming from different services (algorithms, tools, visualization…) is accessible to the users, not the raw data; but according to the rules and usage this is still possible.
-Added to the customized Data Space’s governance, this brings confidence and also widens the scope of possibilities to innovate with economic models.
+### What is OKP4?

+OKP4 is a public PoS layer 1 specifically designed to build the Dataverse, which will be the foundation of the next generation of Data Applications powered by trust-minimized data sharing.

+Anyone can create custom ecosystems called [Data Spaces](https://gaia-x.eu/what-is-gaia-x/core-elements/data-spaces/).
+In each Data Space, people & companies can share data, algorithms, software, storage and computation according to Data Space's rules.

+OKP4 is designed to become the commons for builders, data providers, communities, data scientists & users to unlock tangible value creation thanks to data sharing, enabling many new usecases for web3, way beyond Decentralized Finance.

+Our ambition is to design the open infrastructure that builders will go to in order to quickly set-up governance rules (access rules, business models...) and governance mechanisms that will power distributed data-based applications.

+The goal is simple: let anyone contribute with sovereign data, generate value from many applications and be retributed for contribution.
+Low risks, low costs, high incentives.

+### What is the Dataverse?

 ### The features of the OKP4 Protocol